Who can use this contract?

 - spares and contractor liability

-It’s appropriate for a small to medium-sized business that wants a standard form of maintenance contract for its various suppliers.
+It’s appropriate for a small to medium-sized business that wants a standard form of maintenance contract.

 This form of contract is designed for use where ongoing maintenance services are to be provided to a client by a contractor.
 As the description of the services is contained in the Schedule and not referred to in the body of the agreement, the document can be utilised as a basis for a wide range of maintenance contracts – from swimming pools to air conditioning.